yesetoda/Fair-Mashup/README.md

 Found a bug?
 Have a cool feature idea?
 Pull requests are welcome!
 You can also open an issue if you want to discuss anything related to the project.
 Let’s build something awesome together!

 ---
-Here's a footer for your README that includes your contact information:

----

 ## 📞 Contact Information

 Feel free to reach out if you have any questions or suggestions: